ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ###### Measurement Keys {#sec-comid-mkey}

-Measurement keys are locally scoped identifiers.
+Measurement keys are locally scoped extensible identifiers.
-`mkey` may be necessary to disambiguate multiple measurements of the same type.
-Alternatively, `Mkey` may also be used to  distinguish multiple measured elements in an environment.

-`mkey` is an extensible identifier.
 The initial types defined are OID, UUID, and uint.
+`mkey` may be necessary to disambiguate multiple measurements of the same type or to distinguish multiple measured elements within the same environment.

 ~~~ cddl
 {::include cddl/measured-element-type-choice.cddl}